ethanresnick/json-api/README.md

 One simple thing you can do with query factories is to create urls (or, in REST terminology, resources) that map to different database items over time.
 For example, you could have an `/events/upcoming` resource or a `/users/me` resource.
 To do that, your query factory function would call the library's built-in function to get its auto-generated query, and then modifiy that query (which would likely be for all the events and users respectively) to add a filter constraint that only returns the appropriate resources.

+Query factory functions are also a good place to do permissions checks that rely on access to the parsed request body.
+If the user doesn't have permission, you can throw an error, and the library will pass it along gracefully in the response.
+See [error handling](#error-handling).

 ## Filtering
 This library supports filtering out of the box, using a syntax that's designed to be easier to read, and much easier to write, than the  square brackets syntax used by libraries like [qs](https://github.com/ljharb/qs).